getcarina/getcarina.com/_includes/getting-started-with-kubernetes.md

 1. *(Optional)* Remove your WordPress site.

     If you aren't going to use your WordPress site, we recommend that you remove it.
-This will delete any data and any posts you've made in the WordPress site.
+    Removing it deletes any data and any posts that you've made in the site.

     ```bash
     $ kubectl delete service wordpress mysql